Understanding Half and Full Duplex

 Now look at the results of the Link Calculator, and compare to your AirView available frequency list.
 If there’s a result on the half-duplex left side of the Link Calculator that fits your needs, then specify the center frequency of the quietest channel of that size, and set to half duplex and you’re done.
 Make sure to set the tx to the level in the Link Calculator says to use as a starting point.
 Using too much power, especially above 44-45 dBm can often make things worse.

 If you can only achieve the required throughput by using the right side of the Link Calculator, then you need Full Duplex.
 Find an available channel for your tx side and a second for the rx side.
 Set Full Duplex, set the widths of each direction and you’re done.
 When using Full Duplex, compare the AirView from both sides, and pick the quietest channel for a given side, and use that channel to tx from the other side.
 You want each side to receive the quietest channel.
 Also make sure there’s a space between the channels.
+They follow strict protocols to prevent any further damage to your storage devices and recover a replaced file maintain the confidentiality of your recovered files.
 Other wise they’ll bleed over and self interfere.
 The bigger the space between channels, the better things will be.